 AUUC has partnered with nearby Halley Elementary School to provide about 20 children with Weekend Meal Packs.
 Like many students in Fairfax County Public Schools today, these children receive free or reduced lunch during the week, but face challenges of hunger and food insecurity 7 days per week.
 Our “WMPs” contain nutritious, non-perishable foods, and include items for breakfast, lunch, and dinner.
 School counselors will distribute the packs to students on Fridays.

 To provide Weekend Meal Packs throughout the entire school year, we have assembly events several times during the year.
 This program has been a success due to the enthusiastic participation by the AUUC community – adults, children, and youth.
-Join us on these dates, in the sanctuary after service:

 Support this Effort – Donations Appreciated!